Childcare is a huge financial burden for most families, even more so in the long summer holidays.

 How can I find a Childminder?

-To find an Ofsted inspected, registered childminder in your area, the National Childminding Association says the first thing to do is ask around.
+To find an Ofsted inspected, registered childminder in your area, the National Childminding Association says the first thing to do is ask around locally.
 Nothing sells a childminder better than a good reputation amongst other families.

 In order to get specific information on childminders vacancies in your area you’ll need to contact your local Families Information Service.
 Search through lists for England, Wales or Scotland and contact your local service by email or telephone to let them know what you’re looking for in order to receive a list of childminders you can contact.